By Alyssa Collins and Paul D. Esker

 The symptoms of tar spot are primarily the presence of glossy black, raised lesions on leaves, which may be surrounded by dead tissue as the disease progresses (Figure 1).
 These signs are easiest to see on green tissue but can also be found on dried leaves and fodder (Figure 2).
 Tar spot is easily identified when severity is high, but at very low levels it is easy to overlook and mistake for spots caused by other fungi, aphids, insect frass, or other debris.
 In severe cases, tar spot may cause yield loss due to low test weight, reduced kernel fill, poor silage quality and other issues.

-There is no threat from this disease to the 2020 crop since corn across the state is already in late reproductive stages and harvest is underway.
-However, identifying areas where tar spot may have been present in 2020 will be important for monitoring and managing this disease moving forward.
+Since the disease is developing late in the season, there is not a great deal of risk to the 2021 crop.
+However, identifying areas where tar spot is developing now will be important for monitoring and managing this disease moving forward.
 It is not yet known if tar spot will be a persistent threat to the region.
-Information regarding management of tar spot is still limited, but crop rotation, residue management, hybrid selection, and appropriate use of fungicides may help limit impact.
+Information regarding the management of tar spot is still limited, but crop rotation, residue management, hybrid selection, and appropriate use of fungicides may help limit its impact.

 Figure 1.
 Raised black lesions indicative of tar spot (Alyssa Collins, Penn State)